Last Updated on

 - Antipyretic and analgesic medicines, to control fever and pain.
 Paracetamol is one of the safest medicines to control fever and pain in babies.

-- A thermometer, preferably a digital one as it is convenient to use for babies.
+- A thermometer, preferably a digital one is convenient to use for babies.

 - Cough syrup or a decongestant that is prescribed by your baby’s doctor.